 Topic filters and actions

 Subscribers can define which messages they want to receive from a topic.
 These messages are specified in the form of one or more named subscription rules.
-Each rule consists of a condition that selects particular messages and an action that annotates the selected message.
-For each matching rule condition, the subscription produces a copy of the message, which may be differently annotated for each matching rule.
+Each rule consists of a filter condition that selects particular messages, and optionally contain an action that annotates the selected message.

 Each newly created topic subscription has an initial default subscription rule.
 If you don't explicitly specify a filter condition for the rule, the applied filter is the true filter that enables all messages to be selected into the subscription.
 The default rule has no associated annotation action.

 SQL Filters - A SqlFilter holds a SQL-like conditional expression that is evaluated in the broker against the arriving messages' user-defined properties and system properties.
 All system properties must be prefixed with

 sys.in the conditional expression.
 The SQL-language subset for filter conditions tests for the existence of properties (

 IS NULL), logical NOT/AND/OR, relational operators, simple numeric arithmetic, and simple text pattern matching with

 Boolean filters - The TrueFilter and FalseFilter either cause all arriving messages (true) or none of the arriving messages (false) to be selected for the subscription.
 These two filters derive from the SQL filter.